IdentityPython/pyFF/docs/examples.rst

     - publish: /tmp/idp.xml
     - stats

 Running this example requires some preparation.
 Run the 'p11setup.sh' script in the examples directory.
-This This results in a SoftHSM token.
-Now run pyff:
+This results in an SoftHSM token begin setup with the PIN 'secret1' and SO_PIN 'secret2'.
+Now run pyff (assuming you are using a unix-like environment).

 .. code-block:: bash